DIY | Exclusive Bohemian Earrings

 All our examples are made with gold-plated sterling silver components, but the components are also available in a sterling silver version.
 Please click on the links below or contact us if you you have questions.

-Where does bohemian jewelry come from?
+Where does bohemian jewellery come from?

 Hoops with Floating Aqua Chalcedony Bead